mwilsnd/SkyrimSE-SmoothCam/README.md

-separateZMinFollowRate | The amount of camera latency when the camera is close to the player (lower = more latency) separateZMaxFollowRate | The amount of camera latency when the camera is far from the player (higher = less latency) separateZScalar | A value from 0 - 21: The scalar function to use for Z interpolation cameraDistanceClampXEnable | Enable distance clamping on the local X axis cameraDistanceClampXMin | The minimum value the camera position may reach on the X axis cameraDistanceClampXMax | The maximum value the camera position may reach on the X axis
+separateZMinFollowRate | The amount of camera latency when the camera is close to the player (lower = more latency) separateZMaxFollowRate | The amount of camera latency when the camera is far from the player (higher = less latency) separateZScalar | A value from 0 - 21: The scalar function to use for Z interpolation enableOffsetInterpolation | Enable smoothing of camera offset state transitions offsetScalar | A value from 0 - 21: The scalar method to use for offset transition smoothing offsetInterpDurationSecs | The smoothing duration to use when the camera changes offsets (In seconds) enableZoomInterpolation | Enable smoothing of camera zoom state transitions zoomScalar | A value from 0 - 21: The scalar method to use for zoom transition smoothing zoomInterpDurationSecs | The smoothing duration to use when the camera changes zoom distance (In seconds) cameraDistanceClampXEnable | Enable distance clamping on the local X axis cameraDistanceClampXMin | The minimum value the camera position may reach on the X axis cameraDistanceClampXMax | The maximum value the camera position may reach on the X axis